ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 You can use {{site.data.keyword.cloud_notm}} key management with VMware vSphere or vSAN encryption.
 For more information, see the [KMIP for VMware implementation guide](/docs/vmwaresolutions?topic=vmwaresolutions-kmip-implementation).

-You can use HyTrust Data Control together with Hyper Protect Crypto Services to secure your VMware virtual machines.
-For more information, see the [HyTrust Data Control and HPCS deployment guide](/docs/vmwaresolutions?topic=vmwaresolutions-htdc-hpcs-deployment).
+You can use HyTrust DataControl together with Hyper Protect Crypto Services to secure your VMware virtual machines.
+For more information, see the [HyTrust DataControl and HPCS deployment guide](/docs/vmwaresolutions?topic=vmwaresolutions-htdc-hpcs-deployment).

 ### Working with customer-managed keys for VMware Solutions
 {: #data-security-working-with-keys}